-Rule 1.
-All athletes must meet the eligibility requirements as determined by the Ohio High School Athletic Association.
+Rule 1 - All athletes must meet the eligibility requirements as determined by the Ohio High School Athletic Association and Celina City Schools Board of Education.

-Rule 2.
-An athlete will not behave in such unsportsmanlike manner that could cause physical injury or damage to other athletes, other students, school personnel, or school property.

-Rule 3.
-An athlete will not possess, handle, transmit, conceal, or use drugs, narcotics, tobacco, or alcoholic beverages.
-See Part IV Consequences

-Rule 4.
-The athlete shall comply with directions of the coaches, advisor, athletic director, or principal during the sports season.

-Rule 5.
-All athletes shall ride the bus to and from athletic events unless otherwise specified procedures have been set up by the coach/advisor, athletic director, or principal.

-Rule 6.
-All athletes must have the following forms in the office prior to beginning practice: 1) Physical Evaluation Form signed by the doctor, parents, and student; 2) Emergency Medical Form; 3) signed Parents' Consent Form; 4) signed Insurance Waiver form; 5) signed Warning of Potential Injury form.
-Until these forms are submitted, individuals cannot participate.

-Rule 7.
-The athlete shall not participate in any acts that violate the student conduct code as set forth by the Celina City School Board of Education.

-Rule 8.
-The athlete shall not participate in any act, criminal or otherwise, that may violate civil law.
-School officials will work with the Juvenile Court system when situations arise.

-Rule 9.
-Sports Banquets: All student athletes are required to attend their specific sports banquet/assembly in order to receive any award unless the coach or athletic director gives prior approval.

-Rule 10.
-School Attendance: A student must attend at least one-half of a school day to be eligible unless he/she is excused by the principal.
-Prior administrative approval must be received to arrive late the day following any extracurricular activity.

-Rule 11: Student athletes' GPAs will be monitored twice a month.
-When an athlete is in season and his/her GPA falls below a 2.0, the athlete will be required to attend academic study tables.

-Progressive disciplinary for unexcused absence at study tables (per monitoring period):

-1st: Issued a warning

-2nd: Denied participation in a scheduled practice

-3rd: Denied participation in one-half of the next scheduled contest

-4th: Denied participation for entirety of the next scheduled contest

-5th: Additional consequences shall be determined by the Principal, Assistant Principal, or Athletic Director.
+- Rule 2 An athlete shall not behave in such unsportsmanlike manner that could cause physical injury or damage to other athletes, other students, school personnel, or school property. - Rule 3 An athlete shall not possess, handle, transmit, conceal, or use drugs, narcotics, tobacco, e cigarettes or alcoholic beverages/liquor.
+See Part IV Consequences. - Rule 4 The athlete shall comply with directions of the coaches, advisor, athletic director, or principal. - Rule 5 All athletes shall ride the bus to and from athletic events unless otherwise specified procedures have been set up by the coach/advisor, athletic director, or principal. - Rule 6 Athletes must have ALL forms completed in their FinalForms account prior to beginning practice.
+Until these forms are signed by both parent and athlete, individuals cannot participate. - Rule 7 The athlete shall not participate in any acts that violate the student conduct code (see school handbook) as set forth by the Celina City Schools Board of Education. - Rule 8 The athlete shall not participate in any act, criminal or otherwise, that may violate civil law.
+School officials will work with the Juvenile Court system when situations arise. - Rule 9 Sports Banquets: All student athletes are required to attend their specific sports banquet/assembly to receive any award unless prior approval is given by the coach or athletic director. - Rule 10 School Attendance: A student must attend at least one-half of a school day to be eligible unless he/she is excused by the principal.
+Prior administrative approval must be received to arrive late the day following any extracurricular activity. - Rule 11 Student athletes' GPAs will be monitored twice a month.
+When an athlete is in season and his/her GPA falls below a 2.0, the athlete will be required to attend academic success period .

-All head coaches have the right to make rules and regulations beyond these stated rules.
-The consequences of Rule #3 cannot be reduced or minimized in any way but may be increased at the discretion of the coach.
+All head coaches have the right to make rules and regulations beyond these stated rules with the exception of Rule #3.
 Infractions of this rule are specified in Part IV of the Student Athletic Conduct Code.
-Student-athletes who violate the Athletic Conduct Code or the rules and regulations established by the coach will be denied the privilege of participation.
-All participants and their parents are to be made aware of the rules/regulations and consequences of any infractions of these rules and regulations prior to participation.
+Student athletes who violate the Athletic

+Conduct Code or the rules and regulations established by the coach will be denied the privilege of participation.
+By signing this bulletin, all participants and their parents are aware of the rules/regulations and consequences of any infractions of these rules and regulations prior to participation.